Cherokee Freedmen: Federal court proceedings

-2011
+2011 rulings and Cherokee Nation election

 On January 14, 2011, Cherokee District Court Judge John Cripps ruled in favor of the plaintiffs in the Raymond Nash et al v.
 Cherokee Nation Registrar case, reinstating Cherokee Nation citizenship and enrollment to the Freedmen descendants.
 Cripps ruled that the 2007 constitutional amendment that disenrolled the Freedmen descendants was void by law because it conflicted with the Treaty of 1866 that guaranteed their rights as citizens.

 The Cherokee Nation held general elections for Principal Chief between challenger Bill John Baker, a longtime Cherokee Nation councilman, and Chad Smith, the incumbent Principal Chief, on June 24, 2011.
 Baker was declared the winner by 11 votes.
 But, the Election Committee determined that the next day that Smith had won by 7 votes.
 In a recount, Baker was declared the winner by 266 votes, but Smith appealed to the Cherokee Supreme Court.
 It ruled that a winner could not be determined with mathematical certainty.

 A special election was scheduled for September 24, 2011.
 On August 21, 2011, prior to the scheduling of the Cherokee special election, the Cherokee Nation Supreme Court reversed the January 14 decision of the Cherokee District Court, resulting in the disenrollment of the Freedmen descendants.
 Justice Darell Matlock Jr. ruled that the Cherokee people had the sovereign right to amend the Cherokee Nation constitution and to set citizenship requirements.
 The decision was 4 to 1 with Justice Darrell Dowty dissenting.

 Many observers questioned the timing of the decision as the Cherokee Freedmen voters, who voted in the June general election, were disenfranchised going into the special election.
 The decision also removed the injunction of the District Court which had kept the Freedmen descendants in the Nation.
 On September 11, 2011, the Cherokee Nation sent letters to 2800 Freedmen descendants informing them of their disenrollment.
 In response, Jon Velie and the Freedmen descendants filed another motion for preliminary injunction in federal district court asking to reinstate their rights for the election.